3 Day Itinerary for Jujuy, Argentina

 Day 2: Tilcara, Maimará, & Purmamarca

 For our second full day in Jujuy, we stayed close to home.
 The towns of Tilcara, Maimará and Purmamarca are all relatively close to each other.
 We started the day looking for the Garganta del Diablo, a hike to a beautiful waterfall near Tilcara.
 We failed to find it because Google Maps sent me on a wild goose chase in the wrong direction.
-So ideally, I recommend starting your day with this, but we were unable to.
+So ideally, I recommend starting your day with this, even though we had to skip it.

 Pucará de Tilcara